pisani/opentelemetry-trace-soap/readme.md

 It is important to not that the focus of this article is solely on Traceing of SOAP Services.

 ## Approach for implementation:
-Create a superclass with OpenTelemetry implementation which implementations of SOAP Services can simply subclass to adopt this framework.
-Provision of Macros that can be used in user code to further contribute to observability and tracing.
-Minimal changes to the existing SOAP implementation should be needed.
+Extend IRIS's %SOAP.WebService class with OpenTelemetry implementation logic and Python library functions.
+Include Macros that can be used in user code to further contribute to observability and tracing.
+Minimal changes to the existing SOAP implementation should be needed (replace use of %SOAP.WebService to SOAP.WebService as the Web Services implementation class).
 The Diagram below illustrates this approach:

 <img src="images/Approach.png" alt="Design approach">